axialeaa/DoormatCarpetExtension/README.md

 * Default value: `both`
 * Allowed options: `neither`, `block`, `shape`, `both`
 * Categories: `FEATURE`, `UPDATE`, `DOORMAT`

+## torchBurnoutCooldownTime
+The length of time in ticks a burned-out redstone torch waits before it accepts reactivation.
+* Type: `Integer`
+* Default value: `160`
+* Categories: `FEATURE`, `DOORMAT`
+* Additional notes:
+  * Must be a non-negative number

+## torchBurnoutFlickerAmount
+The number of times a redstone torch can flicker in the designated timespan before burning out.
+* Type: `Integer`
+* Default value: `8`
+* Categories: `FEATURE`, `DOORMAT`
+* Additional notes:
+  * Must be a non-negative number

+## torchBurnoutTime
+If a redstone torch exceeds the maximum number of flickers during this timespan, it will burn out.
+40 is the value that matches Bedrock Edition's behavior.
+* Type: `Integer`
+* Default value: `60`
+* Suggested values: `60`, `40`
+* Categories: `FEATURE`, `DOORMAT`
+* Additional notes:
+  * Must be a non-negative number

 ## trapdoorQuasiConnecting
 Whether trapdoors can be quasi-powered.